gbmhunter/blog/README.md

 See `.vscode/extensions.json`.

-The VS Code MDX extension requires `npm install` to be run because it uses `remark-math` to provide syntax highlighting the `.mdx` files (this is configured in `tsconfig.json`).
+The VS Code MDX extension requires `npm install` to be run because it uses `remark-math` to provide syntax highlighting to the `.mdx` files (this is configured in `tsconfig.json`).
 If you get errors in VS Code about the MDX server crashing, this is likely to be the cause.

 ## Pages